Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages

-A fundamental question about assemblages in an EPR scenario is which assemblages admit of a classical description, that is, one in terms of an underlying classical system that generates the observed correlations and that always takes a definite value.
-EPR believed that one could indeed recover such a completely classical explanation for {\em all} assemblages.
-However, this belief turned out to be incorrect: there exist assemblages which cannot be understood as being prepared with a shared classical random variable.
-In the next section, we draw out this fact while setting up the relevant resource theory of nonclassicality in EPR scenarios.
+A fundamental question about assemblages in an EPR scenario is which assemblages admit a classical description, that is, one in terms of an underlying classical system that generates the observed correlations and that always takes a definite value.
+In the next section, we discuss that there exist assemblages which cannot be understood as being prepared with a shared classical random variable while setting up the relevant resource theory of nonclassicality in EPR scenarios.